MteHevad/AIM-10-Academy-Week-1-Challenge/README.md

-EADME: Quantitative Analysis Using PyNance and TA-Lib Overview
+README: Quantitative Analysis Using PyNance and TA-Lib Overview
 This task focuses on performing a quantitative analysis of stock price data using PyNance and TA-Lib.
 The objective is to enhance your understanding of financial metrics and technical indicators to gain insights into stock market behavior.